katjaweb/gapfinder/README.md

 ## Overview

-GapFinder is an AI-assisted learning tool for long-form educational videos.
-It helps learners discover what they truly understood, what concepts they missed, and which parts of the video deserve a second review.
+GapFinder is an AI-assisted study tool based on YouTube videos, especially long-form educational videos.
+It helps learners check what they actually understood, surface the concepts they missed, and pinpoint the parts of a video worth rewatching.

-The assistant uses the video transcript to build knowledge structure, generate tailored comprehension questions, capture learner answers, and identify gaps or misunderstandings.
-This supports more efficient study and better retention.
+The assistant uses a YouTube transcript to build a lightweight retrieval index, generate tailored questions, evaluate learner answers, and return a structured gap report.
+The goal is to make review more targeted and less guessy.

----

-## Problem Statement

-Many learners watch long tutorials and lecture videos without a reliable way to check whether they actually understood the content.
-They may feel confident but still miss key concepts, leading to inefficient rewatching and shallow learning.

-GapFinder addresses this problem by turning video transcripts into a diagnostic learning experience: the system asks focused questions, evaluates answers against the underlying content, and highlights the exact concepts that need review.

----

 ## What GapFinder Does

 1. Fetches a YouTube transcript and metadata.
-2. Breaks the transcript into chunks and labels the main concepts.
+2. Breaks the transcript into searchable chunks and stores them locally in `data/`.
 3. Generates a sequence of diagnostic questions, from comprehension to application.
 4. Accepts learner answers and evaluates them against the transcript’s key concepts.
 5. Produces a structured feedback report showing:
-   - Concepts the learner understood well
+   - concepts the learner understood well
-   - Concepts they missed
+   - concepts they missed
-   - Specific sections of the video worth revisiting
+   - specific sections of the video worth revisiting

----

 ## System Workflow

 ### 1. Knowledge Extraction

-- Download or access the YouTube transcript
+- Download or access the YouTube transcript.
-- Create transcript metadata and store it in `data/`
+- Create transcript metadata and store it in `data/`.
-- Split the transcript into searchable chunks for retrieval
+- Split the transcript into searchable chunks for retrieval.

 ### 2. Question Generation